uvanlp/uvanlp.github.io/_pages/home.md

 permalink: /
 ---

 Welcome to the natural language processing (NLP) group @ UVa.
-This group is part of the [Computer Science Department](https://engineering.virginia.edu/departments/computer-science) of the [University of Virginia](https://www.virginia.edu).
+This group is part of the [Computer Science Department](https://engineering.virginia.edu/departments/computer-science) at the [University of Virginia](https://www.virginia.edu).

 We are a group of AI researchers who are interested in advancing language technology to facilitate human-AI collaboration and benefit our society.